gerardpc/sde_simulator/README.md

 any arbitrary function.
 The function which expected value is calculated is defined in sde_library.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
-The code uses multithreading and assumes a computer with 4 cores.
+The code uses multithreading (detects number of cores and adapts number of threads).

 - MATLAB and Python scripts to load the saved trace and plot the results.

-In my personal computer, this code boosts the performance (i.e., reduces execution time) a factor 500 with respect to equivalent code implemented 100% in MATLAB.
+In my personal computer, this code boosted the performance (reduction of execution time) a factor ~1000 with respect to equivalent code implemented 100% in MATLAB.

 Everything is well commented, so you should be able to modify the code